 ***Update: Episode 3 and episode 4 drastically increase in violence intensity.

-What Falcon and Winter Soldier Age Rating is Recommended for Kids?
+Falcon and Winter Soldier Age Rating for Kids

 While this first episode is more of a story setup (lots of back story and detail fillers to help connect the dots), I’m hoping more of the humor, that special snarky relationship between this unusual pairing picks up with the 5 episodes remaining.
 I’ll be honest, if the hilarious banter is missing, I’m going to be sorely sulking all season.
 There is NO end credit scene on episode one.